mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 ---
 ​I am Ph.D. candidate in Economics at the University of Glasgow.

-I recently completed an internship at the Deutsche Bundesbank in the Monetary Policy Strategy Section., where I contributed to the teams's analytical and policy work by enhancing the DSGE model used to answer questions about monetary policy, integrating components of an open economy.
+I recently completed an internship at the Deutsche Bundesbank in the Monetary Policy Strategy Section, where I contributed to the teams's analytical and policy work by enhancing the DSGE model used to answer questions about monetary policy, integrating components of an open economy.

 I will be on the job market in 2024/2025, seeking roles in a dynamic environment where I can make a positive impact on meaningful projects.